 When a dental emergency happens, it can be frightening, painful, and often inconvenient.
 What you need most is a trusted team to fall back on for support during this trying time, and here at White Cosmetic & Family Dentistry, we strive to be that team for families and patients of all ages.
 Drs.
-Julia and Brandon White offer emergency service so you can receive the personalized attention and much-needed relief in an exceptional timeframe.
+Julia and Brandon White offer emergency dentistry in Goode, so you can receive personalized attention and much-needed relief in an exceptional timeframe.
 Oftentimes, we are able to accommodate same-day appointments so that we can get you in quickly and plan for what treatment is needed as soon as possible.
-We welcome everyone from Goode, Forest, Bedford County, Lynchburg, Smith Mountain Lake, Evington and beyond!
+We welcome everyone from Goode and all the surrounding communities!

-In almost all dental emergencies, you’ll need to call our office to see our dentists as soon as possible.
-We also provide guidance on how to manage you or your child’s emergency until you’re able to reach our office.
+In almost all dental emergencies, you’ll need to call our dental office to see our dentists as soon as possible.
+We also provide guidance on how to manage your or your child’s emergency until you’re able to reach our dental office.
 However, if you or a loved one is experiencing heavy oral bleeding or a possible broken jaw, please proceed straight to your nearest emergency room for treatment.
-Here are a few helpful tips for some of the most common situations we see:
+Below, you’ll see a few helpful tips for some of the most common situations we see.

 Preventing all dental emergencies is impossible, but you can avoid many of them by taking certain precautions.
 When you implement the following into your life, you’ll be less likely to experience painful, stressful dental emergencies: